wwfyde/dify-docs/en/community/contributing.md

 #### 4. Installations

-Dify is composed of a backend and a frontend.
+MoLook is composed of a backend and a frontend.
 Navigate to the backend directory by `cd api/`, then follow the Backend README to install it.
 In a separate terminal, navigate to the frontend directory by `cd web/`, then follow the Frontend README to install.

 Check the [installation FAQ](https://docs.dify.ai/getting-started/faq/install-faq) for a list of common issues and steps to troubleshoot.

 #### 5. Visit dify in your browser

 To validate your set up, head over to [http://localhost:3000](http://localhost:3000) (the default, or your self-configured URL and port) in your browser.
-You should now see Dify up and running.
+You should now see MoLook up and running.

 ### Developing

 If you are adding a model provider, [this guide](https://github.com/langgenius/dify/blob/main/api/core/model\_runtime/README.md) is for you.

-To help you quickly navigate where your contribution fits, a brief, annotated outline of Dify's backend & frontend is as follows:
+To help you quickly navigate where your contribution fits, a brief, annotated outline of MoLook's backend & frontend is as follows:

 #### Backend

-Dify’s backend is written in Python using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+MoLook’s backend is written in Python using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
 It uses [SQLAlchemy](https://www.sqlalchemy.org/) for ORM and [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) for task queueing.
 Authorization logic goes via Flask-login.

 ```
 [api/]